David Benkof: Ideas, influences and human rights campaign

-In 2014, Benkof wrote an op-ed piece in the Times Of Israel called Orthodox, celibate, gay and that's OK in which he dismissed arguments in favor of reinterpreting the Biblical prohibition on homosexuality.
+In 2014, Benkof wrote an op-ed piece in the Times Of Israel called "Orthodox, celibate, gay and that's OK" in which he dismissed arguments in favor of reinterpreting the Biblical prohibition on homosexuality.
 He stated his "message for Orthodox gays": "For men like us, following Jewish law about sexuality is an enormous struggle which often takes place without much sympathy or support.
 God loves us even when we cannot understand why He would limit our sexual options.
 Ideally, we'll never have any sort of intimate contact with other men.
 But any exceptions should be as infrequent as possible, with as few halachic violations as possible.
 Be especially careful to avoid mishkav zachar.
 The process of teshuvah exists precisely so people in such situations can pick themselves up, rectify their behavior, and move on.
 Take advantage of it."

-In 2016 he wrote on Facebook that while he continued to belong to an Orthodox synagogue he no longer believed in Orthodox theology and that he no longer wished to be described as celibate, "or any other bedroom status".
-And in 2021 he wrote "I’m openly gay, I date men, and I have no problem with gay marriage - and that’s been true for several years."
+In 2016 Benkof wrote on Facebook that while he continued to belong to an Orthodox synagogue he no longer believed in Orthodox theology and no longer wished to be described as celibate, "or any other bedroom status".
+In 2021, he wrote "I'm openly gay, I date men, and I have no problem with gay marriage – and that's been true for several years."

 Education

 Benkof spent the 2004-2005 year at Darche Noam/Shapell's, an Orthodox yeshiva in Jerusalem.
 He then studied at the Hebrew University in Jerusalem during the 2005-2006 academic year.
-From 2006-2008 David pursued graduate work in American Jewish history at New York University.
+From 2006 to 2008, he pursued graduate work in American Jewish history at New York University.
 In 2008 and 2009 he wrote a weekly column, Fabulously Observant, for The Jerusalem Post and several other Jewish newspapers, discussing "life from the perspective of an Orthodox, conservative, openly gay American Jew in the process of making aliyah".
 He returned to Darche Noam/Shapell's from 2011 to 2014 as a teacher of Hebrew grammar.